competitive benchmarking

 You can also benefit from choosing a software tool that’s industry-specific.

-Launchmetrics Insights benchmarks hundreds of brands across Fashion, Luxury, and Beauty.
-Using MIV® as a standardized metric, the Insights dashboard shows the year-on-year evolution of your brand against others.
+Launchmetrics Insights benchmarks hundreds of brands across Fashion, Lifestyle and Beauty.
+Using MIV as a standardized metric, the Insights dashboard shows the year-on-year evolution of your brand against others.
 Because MIV provides such a concrete KPI, our Insights tool can also calculate Share of Value (percentage of impact your brand represents compared to your competitors) and more.

 If you’re looking to save time and effort in your competitive benchmarking, having the best tools is crucial.

-To demonstrate competitive benchmarking in action, I think it makes sense to look at a couple of different examples.
+To demonstrate competitive benchmarking in action, let's look at a couple of different examples.

-If you’d like to view the full Athleisure Market Report, click below.
+If you’d like to view the full Gen Z Marketing Report, click below.

 Beauty Marketing Report

-As you can see, this analysis provides a great overview of how brands performed relative to one another.
-However, to obtain maximum value from the benchmarking we have to dig deeper.
+This analysis provides a great overview of which brands dominated and how they performed relative to one another.
+However, to obtain maximum value from the benchmarking we have to dig deeper—for example, analyzing the movement of brands over time.

-Let’s look at Valentine’s Day, for example.
-Kylie Cosmetics was the highest-performing brand with a total MIV® of $10.9m.
+Pat McGrath Labs is a new entry into the top 20 global rankings, having made an impressive leap of six spots and increasing its MIV by +57% since the previous semester.
 But why?
 Were there any particular strategies or tactics that the brand used?
-What can we take away from this analysis to perhaps integrate into our own PR and marketing campaigns?
+What can we take away from this analysis to integrate into our own PR and marketing campaigns?

 If you’d like to view the full Beauty Marketing Report, click below.